nicoladj77/currencyfair/README.md

 consumer.js -> handles jobs for adding transactions and random-call.js -> make a call every two seconds

-Front end is socketed with new transactions added and trending currencies updated every time the job is done
+Front end is socketed with new transactions added and trending currencies updated every time the job is done.
+Trends is the last ten minutes